 Additionally, the Budget Control Act of 2011, among other things, created the Joint Select Committee on Deficit Reduction to recommend proposals in spending reductions to Congress.
 The Joint Select Committee did not achieve its targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021, triggering the legislation's automatic reduction to several government programs.
-This includes aggregate reductions to Medicare payments to providers and suppliers of up to 2% per fiscal year, starting in 2013, and, due to subsequent legislative amendments to the statute, will remain in effect through 2030 unless additional congressional action is taken.
-COVID-19 relief legislation suspended the 2% Medicare sequester from May 1, 2020 through December 31, 2021.
+This includes aggregate reductions to Medicare payments to providers and suppliers of up to 2% per fiscal year, starting in 2013, and, due to subsequent legislative amendments to the statute, will remain in effect through 2031 unless additional congressional action is taken.
+COVID-19 relief legislation suspended the 2% Medicare sequester from May 1, 2020 through June 30, 2022.
+Under current legislation, the actual reduction in Medicare payments will vary from 1% in 2022 to up to 3% in the final fiscal year of this sequester.
 The full impact on our business the sequester law is uncertain.
 In addition, the Middle-Class Tax Relief and Job Creation Act of 2012, or MCTRJCA, mandated an additional change in Medicare reimbursement for clinical laboratory tests.
-In addition, Congress is considering additional health reform measures as part of the budget reconciliation process.
+In addition, Congress is considering additional health reform measures as part of other reform initiatives.

 In April 2020, the CMS announced that it would increase the reimbursement for certain COVID-19 molecular tests making use of high-throughput technologies developed by the private sector that allow for increased testing capacity, faster results, and more effective means of combating the spread of the virus to \$100 per test, effective April 14, 2020.
 However, beginning January 1, 2021, Medicare changed the base reimbursement rate for COVID-19 diagnostic tests run on high-throughput technologies to \$75 per test with an additional payment of \$25 per test if certain additional requirements are met.
-We are currently reviewing how this reimbursement policy will impact laboratories and the patients we serve.
+Moreover, in March 2022, the HRSA informed providers that, after March 22, 2022, it would stop accepting claims for testing and treatment for uninsured individuals under the HRSA COVID-19 Uninsured Program and that claims submitted prior to that date would be subject to eligibility and availability of funds.